Bruce Power’s Leadership Team is responsible for more than 4,000 employees who work to provide Ontario with over 30 per cent of its electricity.

-Before joining AEP, Mike worked for Florida Power Corporation serving as Director, Nuclear Engineering and Projects for Crystal River Nuclear Station.
+Before joining AEP, Mike worked for Florida Power Corporation serving as Director, Nuclear Engineering and Projects, for Crystal River Nuclear Station.
 Earlier in his career, Mike worked at Public Service Electric & Gas Company Salem Nuclear Generating Station as Director of System Engineering and Duquesne Light Company’s Beaver Valley Power Station.

-He also has demonstrated a commitment to many organizations that make a difference in people’s lives including Habitat for Humanity and United Way.
-He is a Professional Engineer and certified senior reactor operator.
+He also has demonstrated a commitment to many organizations that make a difference in people’s lives including Habitat for Humanity and the United Way.

 Kevin Kelly currently serves as the Executive Vice-President, Finance, and Chief Financial Officer.
 He was previously the company’s Executive Vice-President, Nuclear Development.
-Previously, Kevin was responsible for Supply Chain, Site Services, Business and Capital Planning, Corporate Finance and Reporting, Treasury and Taxation, Energy Trading, Information Technology and Pension Asset Management.
+Previously, Kevin was responsible for Supply Chain, Site Services, Business and Capital Planning, Corporate Finance and Reporting, Treasury and Taxation, Energy Trading, and Pension Asset Management.

 Prior to his role at Bruce Power, Kevin was responsible for setting up the reporting and governance structure for British Energy in North America.
 During this time he also served on the due diligence and transition team focusing on the transaction between Bruce Power and Ontario Power Generation.
-Kevin has also worked at BDO’s Toronto Office where he was responsible for managing various operational and financial client groups that consisted of both owner-managed businesses and public companies.
+Kevin has also worked at BDO’s Toronto office where he was responsible for managing various operational and financial client groups that consisted of both owner-managed businesses and public companies.

 Kevin is a graduate of the Massachusetts Institute of Technology (MIT) Reactor Technology Course for Utility Executives.
 He is a CPA and received his Chartered Accountant (CA) designation from the ICAO in 1997 and holds a Bachelor of Accounting degree from Brock University.

 Cathy Sprague is the Executive Vice-President of Human Resources at Bruce Power.
-Her role is to oversee Bruce Power’s Human Resources function including Labour Relations, Recruitment, Talent Management, Employee Engagement, Wellness, Total Rewards and Payroll.
+Her role is to oversee Bruce Power’s Human Resources function including Labour Relations, Recruitment, Talent Management, Employee Engagement, Wellness and Total Rewards.

-Previously, Cathy was the Canadian Vice President of Human Resources for Coca-Cola Enterprises in Toronto.
+Previously, Cathy was the Canadian Vice-President of Human Resources for Coca-Cola Enterprises in Toronto.
 In addition to the leadership of the Human Resources function for Canada, she was also on the North American HR Leadership team designing and developing HR programs and services for North America.

-From 1998 to 2007, Cathy the was Executive Director of Human Resources at the Canadian Broadcasting Corporation with overall responsibility for CBC Radio, CBC Television and digital platforms.
+From 1998 to 2007, Cathy was the Executive Director of Human Resources at the Canadian Broadcasting Corporation with overall responsibility for CBC Radio, CBC Television and digital platforms.
 In her role, she led a full range of human resource and labour relations activities for the Corporation’s 10,000 employees.

 Cathy graduated from Mount Saint Vincent University, holds a Bachelor of Commerce from St. Mary’s University and a Master of Business Administration from Athabasca University.
 In addition, she is a graduate of the ICD Program from the Rotman School of Business and holds the ICD.D designation through the Institute of Corporate Directors.